kanboard/documentation/content/en/v1/plugins/overrides.md

 Formatter Overrides
 -------------------

-Here an example to override formatter objects in Kanboard:
+Here is an example of overriding formatter objects in Kanboard:

 ```php
 class MyFormatter extends UserAutoCompleteFormatter